Support

 Blacklists

 We have recently started using the blocklist from Spamhaus.
 Spamhaus tracks the Internet's worst spammers, known spam gangs and spam support services.
-It works with ISPs and law enforcement agencies to identify and remove persistent spammers from the Intenet.
+It works with ISPs and law enforcement agencies to identify and remove persistent spammers from the Internet.

-In addition, we also block certain domains and IP addresses that we have experience of receiving spam from.
+In addition, we also block certain domains and IP addresses that we have personal experience of receiving spam from.